dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
- I have no particular insight I imagine I imagined so yeah and hopefully they're not crashing into each other because yeah because yeah using the right algorithms and autonomously sensing each other and
+ I have no particular insight I imagine I imagined so yes and hopefully they're not crashing into each other because using the right algorithms and autonomously sensing each other and